Kneckter/ATVRackEnclosure/README.md

    - x96_Flat_Right.FCStd - Contains the right-side adaptor that you screw to the standoffs after putting the boards together.
 Note that it is also mirrored because I didn't want to remake it.<br>
    ![image](https://raw.githubusercontent.com/Kneckter/ATVRackEnclosure/master/Images/flat_right.jpg)
    - x96_NamePlate.FCStd - Contains the two name plates that you can insert into the AV/Aux ports for labels.<br>
+   - HDMI_NamePlate.FCStd - Contains the HDMI name plates that you can insert into the HDMI port for labels.<br>
    ![image](https://raw.githubusercontent.com/Kneckter/ATVRackEnclosure/master/Images/name_plates.jpg)
    - Logo.FCStd - Contains two versions of the logo that's on the front of the enclosure.<br>
    ![image](https://raw.githubusercontent.com/Kneckter/ATVRackEnclosure/master/Images/logos.jpg)